 200 words maximum.
 Do not use subheadings or abbreviations; write as a continuous paragraph.
 Must contain all relevant information, including results and conclusion.

 Please ensure that the text of your paper conforms to the following structure: Introduction, Materials and Methods, Results, Discussion.
 There is no separate Conclusion section.
-There should be no mention of the institution where the work was carried out, especially in the Materials and Methods section.

 • Present first the nature and scope of the problem investigated